joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Entrepreneur quotations aim to inspire and encourage business leaders, and their mindsets, qualities, and attitudes.

-Here are a few themes and examples:
+Here are a few themes and examples…

-* Purpose: "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+Purpose: "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do." - Steve Jobs, co-founder of Apple

-* Vision: "Chase the vision, not the money; the money will end up following you." - Tony Hsieh, co-founder of Zappos
+Vision: "Chase the vision, not the money; the money will end up following you." - Tony Hsieh, co-founder of Zappos

-* Launching: "If you're not embarrassed by the first version of your product, you've launched too late." - Reid Hoffman, co-founder of LinkedIn
+Launching: "If you're not embarrassed by the first version of your product, you've launched too late." - Reid Hoffman, co-founder of LinkedIn

-* Risk: "The biggest risk is not taking any risk...
+Risk: "The biggest risk is not taking any risk...
 In a world that is changing quickly, the only strategy that is guaranteed to fail is not taking risks." - Mark Zuckerberg, co-founder of Facebook

-* Failure: "Don't worry about failure; you only have to be right once." - Drew Houston, co-founder of Dropbox
+Failure: "Don't worry about failure; you only have to be right once." - Drew Houston, co-founder of Dropbox

-* Change: "Entrepreneurship is about creating change, not just companies." - Mark Cuban, co-founder of Broadcast.com
+Change: "Entrepreneurship is about creating change, not just companies." - Mark Cuban, co-founder of Broadcast.com

-* Value: "The value of an idea lies in the using of it." - Thomas Edison, co-founder of General Electric
+Value: "The value of an idea lies in the using of it." - Thomas Edison, co-founder of General Electric

-* Innovation: "The best way to predict the future is to create it." - Peter Drucker, management consultant
+Innovation: "The best way to predict the future is to create it." - Peter Drucker, management consultant

 ## A rising tide lifts all boats